rrumale/machine-learning-live-labs/oml-services-v2/preparation/preparation.md

 * The Table Definition screen.
 ![ADB-load-settings](images/prerequisites-screenshot-10.jpg)

-Here you should change the following:
+Here, you should update the following:
  - Change the target Schema to **OMLUSER**
  - Change the target Table Name to **CUSTOMER_INSURANCE**